 I don't live in Guernsey, can I contribute to the secondary pension scheme?

-- The proposed scheme will be available to people living in Guernsey, Alderney Herm and Jethou, but not elsewhere.
-There may be exceptions, e.g. if you are on a secondment to another jurisdiction but continue to pay Social Security contributions to Guernsey..
+- The proposed scheme will be available to people living in Guernsey, Alderney Herm and Jethou.
+There may be exceptions, e.g. if you are on a secondment to another jurisdiction but continue to pay Social Security contributions to Guernsey.
+Sark residents will not be subject to auto-enrolment but could make voluntary savings into the scheme.

 If I continue to work beyond retirement age, will I still have to contribute?